This page was last updated on 07 May, 2021.

 – This does not apply to passengers younger than 2 years.

 Detailed Tourist Information

-The Government of Senegal permits public transportation services (taxis, care rapides and intercity buses) to transport the maximum number of passengers, provided all passengers wear a mask.
-The Government of Senegal has separately authorized the reopening of some cultural spaces accommodating up to 500 people.
+Public transportation services (taxis, care rapides and intercity buses) may transport the maximum number of passengers, provided all passengers wear a mask.

 Data Source: covidcontrols.co